 Get the skills and experience you need to study an undergraduate degree in electronic engineering with our integrated foundation programme, open to UK/EU and international students.
-You are guaranteed a place on one of the following programmes at Queen Mary if you pass the foundation year, without having to re-apply through UCAS:
+You are guaranteed a place on one of the following programmes at Queen Mary, subject to meeting progression requirements, without having to re-apply through UCAS:

-As a foundation student you’ll have full access to all student facilities, including welfare, library, social and sport.
+As a foundation student, you will have full access to all student facilities, including welfare, library, social and sport.
 UK and EU foundation students are eligible for funding through the Student Loans Company.
-You’ll be taught on our Mile End campus by experienced university staff who also teach on undergraduate and postgraduate programmes.
+You will be taught on our Mile End campus by experienced university staff who also teach on undergraduate and postgraduate programmes.